 If you are upgrading from a previous version of the IBM FAStT Storage Manager software, you might find that some of the terms you are familiar with have changed.
 It is important that you familiarize yourself with the new terminology.
-Table 2 provides a list of some of the old and new terms.
+Table 2 provides some of the old and new terms.